misd-service-development/drupal-cambridge-theme/README.md

 - Add '&lt;front&gt;' to the 'Show block on specific pages' settings (making sure that the 'All pages except those listed' option is selected).
 - Click 'Save block'.

+### Creating teasers, carousels etc

+These can be created in Views using fields by setting it to output the right HTML tags and add classes as the right points.
+This is, however, difficult and repetitive.
+Node view modes should be used instead, but can't be provided as part of the theme.
+These are available in Features are instead (such as [teasers](https://github.com/misd-service-development/drupal-feature-teasers) and [carousels](https://github.com/misd-service-development/drupal-feature-carousel)).

 Optional module integration
 ---------------------------